yaronn/GifW00t/README.md

 **Option 2 - serve GifW00t! yourself (it is just static files)**

-Copy /anigif from thsi project to your web site root.
+Copy /anigif from this project to your web site root.
 Then in your html add this:

     <script src="https://s3-us-west-2.amazonaws.com/anigif100/anigif/anigif.min.js"></script>